-As shown in Table 1, there was a dramatic rise in bankruptcy filings for the composition procedure where the number of cases increased from nine cases in 1996 to 322 in 1997, and 728 in 1998.
-In the first three quarters of 1997, before the onset of the crisis, many large firms on the verge of financial collapse sought to file for bankruptcy under the composition procedure.
+As shown in table 9.1, there was a dramatic rise in bankruptcy filings for the composition procedure.
+The number of cases increased from nine cases in 1996 to 322 in 1997 and to 728 in 1998.
+In the first three-quarters of 1997, before the onset of the crisis, many large firms on the verge of financial collapse sought to file for bankruptcy under the composition procedure.
 Kia Motors was among the many that filed for composition procedure.
-It deserves special attention.
-In the case of Kia Motors, the debtor and creditors initially seeked to file for different procedures : Kia, the debtor, initially filed for composition procedure, but shortly thereafter creditors decided to file for corporate reorganization.
-In cases when involved parties file for different proceedings as in the case of Kia Motors, corporate reorganization overrides a composition filing.
-In the end, the court accepted Kia Motors' bankruptcy filing for corporate reorganization, but the uncertainty and delay resulting from the inefficient bankruptcy system in dealing with large failing firms such as Kia Motors clearly worsened the situation of the economy.
+This firm deserves special attention.
+In the case of Kia Motors, the debtor and creditors initially sought to file for different procedures: Kia, the debtor, initially filed for composition procedure, but shortly thereafter creditors decided to file for corporate reorganization.
+In cases where involved parties file for different proceedings, as was the case with Kia Motors, corporate reorganization overrides a composition filing.
+In the end, the court accepted Kia Motors' bankruptcy filing for corporate reorganization, but the